stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 - "#okr"
 date: 2020-11-16 22:02:00 +0000
 layout: blog
-title: how to implement OKRs
+title: 7 steps to implement OKRs
-sub_heading: OKRs are brilliant - but the key to success is not to start with OKRs
+sub_heading: OKRs are brilliant - but ironically, the key to success is to not start with OKRs
 video_id: ''
 banner_image: ''
 alt_text: ''
-slug: how to implement OKRs
+slug: 7 steps to implement OKRs
-seo_title: how to implement OKRs
+seo_title: 7 steps to implement OKRs
-seo_description: OKRs are brilliant - but the key to success is not to start with OKRs.
+seo_description: OKRs are brilliant - but ironically, the key to success is to not start with OKRs.
+7 steps to implement OKRs are explained here.
 feature_image: ''
 published: false